schickm/perl-DBR/doc/migrations.md

 logical operation to generate its plan, then the logical operation will not actually be reversible.
 Beware.

+## Foreign key handling

+DBR uses foreign key constraints opportunistically.
+They aren't required for operation, and in some cases must be omitted.
+A foreign key is created for a relationship if the underlying database is capable of supporting it without undue penalty; both sides of the relationship must be indexed, both instances must be co-located (running on the same database connection; SQLite does not allow foreign keys between databases on a single connection but we don't currently support shared connections on SQLite anyway), and both sides must have the same data type and size.
+Foreign keys are created as these requirements are met and deleted as they are violated.
+Precise behavior differs between (de)instantiation and normal migrations:

+* For normal migrations, we expect the database to pass through a sequence of valid states, so the constraints are maintained throughout the process.
+  `ALTER` and `DROP` operations which require constraints to be removed are automatically preceded with `ALTER` operations to remove them, and conversely for `ALTER` and `CREATE`.
+It may be necessary to remove a constraint for one alter only, for instance if a table is being renamed or its primary key type changed.
+This will frequently cause multiple alteration cycles; for instance logically adding a field and relation will generate two `ALTER` statements, one to add the field and one to add the foreign key.
+Since these statements can be slow for large tables, we will investigate optimizations later.

+* Instantiation of schemas creates many tables in an order not compatible with the foreign keys, so the foreign keys must be disabled during the process.
+  This will need to be revisited if we support a database later where foreign key checking is mandatory.

 # Command reference

 ## load